merajmehrabi/Outlook_Calendar_MCP/README.md

 ## Troubleshooting

+- **VBScript Not Available (Windows 11 24H2+)**: If you get errors after a Windows update, VBScript may need to be installed.
+See [VBScript Installation](#vbscript-installation-windows-11-24h2-users) section above
+- **"Script execution failed" errors**: Usually indicates VBScript is not available or Outlook is not accessible
 - **Outlook Security Prompts**: If you see security prompts from Outlook, you need to allow the script to access your Outlook data
 - **Script Execution Policy**: If you encounter script execution errors, you may need to adjust your PowerShell execution policy
 - **Path Issues**: Ensure the path in your MCP configuration file points to the correct location of the tool